So it’s come to this: The US is facing another government shutdown.

 Government shutdowns are bad.

 They’re not “throw the entire global financial system into turmoil and risk a worldwide depression” bad, the way that debt ceiling fights are.
 But they’re bad.
-Some 800,00 workers are either working without pay or on de facto unpaid leave, waiting until Congress gets its act together before they can receive two paychecks’ worth of back-pay.
-It’s not clear if all affected contractors will be made whole.
+They require hundreds of thousands of workers to either lose work or work without pay until Congress gets its act together.
+Affected contractors are not always made whole.

 The 2013 shutdown, according to the Office on Management and Budget, hurt economic growth and job creation and cost the federal budget in the low billions of dollars.
-The 2018-19 shutdown will almost certainly cost more.
-The Trump White House estimates that so far, the shutdown has shaved half a percentage point off of GDP growth, amounting to billions in foregone economic activity.
+The 2018-19 shutdown resulted in $11 billion in economic losses, per the Congressional Budget Office.

-Arguably the biggest harms of shutdowns are to federal workers, who have either worked without pay or been furloughed for over a month at this point.
+Arguably the biggest harms of shutdowns are to federal workers, who typically are either furloughed or forced to work without pay during shutdowns.
 While it’s normal for Congress to authorize back pay, that hardly makes up for the large disruption in cash flow for federal workers.

 An automatic CR would end that victimization.
 It would ensure regular, reliable payment for civil servants and avoid these periodic disruptions of federal employees’ lives.

 Not every automatic CR plan would be an improvement for federal workers, of course.
 One plan, proposed by Sen. Rob Portman (R-OH) during the 2013 showdown, would hold spending constantly for 120 days but then cut federal appropriations by 1 percent every 90 days thereafter.
 Barring active congressional intervention, this would cut trillions from the federal budget over time, and liberal budget watchdogs like the Center on Budget and Policy Priorities quite correctly opposed the idea.
-It would make federal employees worse off.
+It would make federal employees worse off by leaving the federal government with fewer resources to compensate them, barring (unlikely) congressional action to reverse the automatic cuts.

 The idea is not without its pitfalls.
 Most critics of automatic CRs also oppose versions of the idea without automatic cuts.
 They worry that eliminating the potential for shutdowns would worsen an already dysfunctional appropriations process by lowering the stakes of failure, making it harder to raise funding for specific programs and improve program efficiency in the future.